teekennedy/missingtoken/README.md

 terraform apply
 ```

+### Publishing the site

 With the resources all setup, all that's left to do is build the site and copy the static files to
 the origin s3 bucket.
-Run the `terraform/deploy.sh` script to build the site and sync it to S3.
+Run the `scripts/publish.sh` script to build the site and sync it to S3.

 [jekyll-favicon]: https://github.com/afaundez/jekyll-favicon
 [terraform-website-s3-cloudfront-route53]: https://github.com/teekennedy/terraform-website-s3-cloudfront-route53